Strung Together Banner Image of participants

 Linden Frederick will be set up all weekend, showcasing some of his new violins/ fiddles which are available for you to play and try out.
 He also does violin repair and bow re-hairing.
 Linden's violins are some of the most admired in New England.

-Tom Gocze has been trying to play the banjo for 59 years. and has a large collection of different types of five string banjos.
-His company, Stockton Strings, will be at Strung Along offering instruments for sale on Saturday Sept.
-14 from 12-4.
-Tom offers a range of prices, some parts and bluegrass and Old Time open back styles.
-He will be showing in public, for the first time, open back top tension Corian tone ring banjos which are completely different from anything made before.
-Tom also has one which will do double duty as a Charcuterie Board for you Cheese lovers.
+Tom Gocze has been trying to play the banjo for 59 years and has a large collection of different types of five string banjos.
+His company, Stockton Strings, will be at Strung Together to offer instruments for sale at a range of prices, some parts, as well as bluegrass and Old Time open back style banjos.
+He will be showing open back top tension Corian tone ring banjos, which are completely different from anything made before.
+Tom also has one which will do double duty as a charcuterie board for you cheese lovers.

 You!
 All Strung Together players are warmly invited to share their musical talents during an evening coffee house performance.
 Take over the stage and get the camp rockin'!
 Need a boost of confidence or some tips from pro performers?
 Join a special workshop to prepare for the coffee house.
 You won't find a friendly and more supportive audience than at Strung Together!